-Reference is made to Note 42 'Capital and liquidity management' in the 2017 Consolidated annual accounts of NN Leven for:
+Reference is made to Note 45 'Capital and liquidity management' in the 2019 Consolidated annual accounts of NN Leven for:

-- The objectives, policies and processes employed by NN Leven for managing its own funds, including information on the time horizon used for business planning and on any material changes over the reporting period - The structure, amount and quality of own funds, including the extent to which each material own fund item is available and subordinated, as well as its duration and any other features that are relevant for assessing its quality - The amount of Eligible Own Funds to cover the SCR and MCR, classified by tiers
+- The objectives, policies and processes employed by NN Leven for managing its own funds, including information on the time horizon used for business planning and on any material changes over the reporting period - The structure, amount and quality of own funds, including the extent to which each material own fund item is available and subordinated, as well as its duration and any other features that are relevant for assessing its quality - The amount of Eligible Own Funds to cover the SCR, classified by tiers.

-NN Leven did not have ancillary own funds during 2017 or as at 31 December 2017.
+NN Leven did not have ancillary own funds during 2019 or as at 31 December 2019.

-Solvency II Basic Own Funds represents the excess of assets over liabilities in the Solvency II balance sheet.
+Solvency II Basic Own Funds represent the excess of assets over liabilities in the Solvency II balance sheet and subordinated liabilities.
 It comprises the following items:

-- Paid-in ordinary share capital and the related share premium account - · Not distributed profits from previous years and the profit accrued during the reporting year - The amount equal to the value of net deferred tax assets - A reconciliation reserve reflecting the accumulated unrealized revaluations on balance sheet items that are not yet recycled through the Profit and Loss.
-These items include technical reserves for own account policies, bonds and loans, derivatives under hedge accounting programs and similar assets.
+- · Paid-in ordinary share capital and the related share premium account - Paid-in subordinated liabilities - Not distributed profits from previous years and the profit accrued during the reporting year - The amount equal to the value of net deferred tax assets - A reconciliation reserve.
+The purpose of the reconciliation reserve is to reconcile the value of the above items to the total amount of the excess of assets over liabilities - Paid-in subordinated liabilities.